-As millions of people around the country eagerly await the arrival of their COVID-19 stimulus check or direct deposit, we want to remind you of the importance of staying vigilant to avoid being a target for fraudsters.
+As millions of people around the country eagerly await the arrival of their second COVID-19 stimulus check or direct deposit, we want to remind you of the importance of staying vigilant to avoid being a target for fraudsters.
 There have been reports of attempted fraud surrounding stimulus checks and we want to make sure that you are aware of ways to keep yourself safe.

 Any time fraudsters are aware you will be receiving money from the government, there is a heightened risk for attempted theft.
 Here are a few things you should be aware of:

 Paperwork scams - People or businesses that offer to fill out paperwork to get your stimulus check faster.
 There is no paperwork required in order to receive your check, and there is no way to accelerate the amount of time it takes you to receive your check other than setting up direct deposit with the IRS.

-Your security is our top priority and we will keep an eye out for potential scams and keep you updated on how to keep yourself safe.
+Your security is our top priority, and we will keep an eye out for potential scams and keep you updated on how to keep yourself safe.
 For more information on keeping your accounts and personal information safe, visit our page on web safety and security.
 If you suspect you have received a fraudulent message claiming to be affiliated with the IRS, you can obtain more information and report the communication on the IRS scam website.